x-cmd/x-cmd/.github/ISSUE_TEMPLATE/article.md

 ---
-name: Article Correction Or Request
+name: "Suggesting Corrections/Improvements to Article"
 about: If you've spotted an error in the article, or you'd like to see related articles completed sooner, please feel free to open an issue.
 title: "[ARTICLE] "
 labels: article